 As at the date of this Offering Circular, the Issuer is a special purpose vehicle with no material assets.
-Pursuant to the terms of the Notes, the Issuer will not, carry on any business activity whatsoever other than in connection with the Notes and Coupons issued or to be issued under the Programme and/or financing activities (such activities shall, for the avoidance of doubt, include but shall not be limited to: (i) the offering, sale or issuance of the Notes and the Coupons under the Programme; (ii) the activities directly related to the establishment and updates of the Programme and the establishment and/or maintenance of the Issuer's corporate existence; and (iii) obtaining loans and/or other financing from banks and/or other financial institutions).
+Pursuant to the terms of the Notes, the Issuer will not, carry on any business activity whatsoever other than in connection with the Notes and Coupons issued or to be issued under the Programme and/or financing activities (such activities shall, for the avoidance of doubt, include but shall not be limited to: (i) the offering, sale or issuance of the Notes and the Coupons under the Programme; (ii) the activities directly related to the establishment and updates of the Programme and/or other financing from banks and/or other financial institutions).
 Accordingly, the Issuer has limited assets to meet its obligations under the Notes, and its ability to make payments in respect thereof depends upon the receipt of funds from the entity to which it lends the proceeds from the issue of the Notes or support from any other members of the Group.